biodosetools-team/biodosetools/shiny-app/help/fitting_options.md

 #### Fitting Model

-Quasi-poisson should be used whenever there is a constant overdispersion.
+Normally the Poisson function should be used.
+However, if there is constant oversisperssion, the quasi-Poission is recommended.